-Brian Neff works in research and program development at the Global Mental Health Program as a Research Scientist.
-He earned a BA in history from Yale and an MA in international affairs (MALD) from The Fletcher School of Law and Diplomacy at Tufts in 2007, where his thesis examined the efficacy of culturally-sensitive psychosocial interventions in the population of Sudanese displaced, which he wrote while pursuing a postgraduate certificate from the Harvard Program on Refugee Trauma and has extensive expertise in international conflict resolution, human rights, and mental health in complex emergencies.
+Brian Neff works in various research and program development capacities at the Global Mental Health Program as a Research Scientist.
+He earned a BA in history from Yale and an MA in international affairs (MALD) from The Fletcher School of Law and Diplomacy at Tufts in 2007, where his thesis examined the efficacy of culturally-sensitive psychosocial interventions in the population of Sudanese displaced.
+Brian holds a postgraduate certificate from the Harvard Program on Refugee Trauma and has extensive expertise in international conflict resolution, human rights, and mental health in complex emergencies.

 Kelsey Clayman, BA

 Kelsey Clayman is the Program Coordinator for the Global Mental Health Program.
 She earned her BA in Neurobiology from Harvard University.
 During her undergraduate education, Kelsey researched novel neuroimaging techniques at Washington University in St. Louis School of Medicine and brain cancer genetics at Harvard Medical School.
 Following graduation, she began work at the University of Chicago studying predictive and preventive factors for alcohol addiction.
 Her research interests include the intersection of neurobiology and mental health on a local and global scale, utilizing scientific discovery to understand, inform, and reduce the stigma of mental illness worldwide.
 Kelsey intends to pursue an MD/MPH degree in the future.

 Ian Rodgers, BA